RedFireSoftwareEntertainment/basHelper/README.md

     Actions:
                      -i | installs the specified package.
-                     -c | cleans up the terminal window so it can be nice and fresh, don't specify a package after.
-                     -d | installs the specified package and then clears the terminal window -r | removes a package using pacman -h | shows this, don't specify a package after
+                     -r | removes a package using pacman -h | shows this, don't specify a package after